up button arrow

 To get insurance home quotes, discuss your home property valuation with a Texas-licensed property insurance professional.
 A knowledgeable agent can help you figure out how much coverage is needed based on your needs.

-Can You Over Insure a Residential Property?
+Can You Over Insure a Residential Property in TX?

 For instance, getting $300,000 worth of home insurance for a house with a market value of $200,000 is considered over-insurance, unless construction of this home is expected to cost this much.
 Ideally, when insuring a home, insurance coverage limits should be able to cover the cost of rebuilding your home from scratch at current construction costs.
 Anything above that is over-insurance.